-New at last year's Boston Ski Show was the SIA Nordic Village with "The Biathlon Experience" including an actual laser rifle and target and daily competitions, plus introductory tryouts of cross country skiing and snowshoeing using real equipment on Astro Turf track.
-The Nordic Village proved to be especially popular with youngsters ready for fun new experiences on snow and it will be featured again this year Nov 10-13.
+At last year's Boston Ski Show there was the SIA Nordic Village with "The Biathlon Experience" including an actual laser rifle and target and daily competitions, plus introductory tryouts of cross country skiing and snowshoeing using real equipment on Astro Turf track.
+The Nordic Village proved to be especially popular with youngsters ready for fun new experiences on snow and it will be featured again this year Nov 9-12, 2017.
+Here's a Fact Sheet for this year's show.

 Last year for the first time at Boston Ski Show, cross country ski and snowshoe gear, clothing and accessories were featured and on sale at the new Nordic Specialty Shop at the Nordic Village inside the Expo hall.
 According to Great Glen's Nate Harvey, "People checked out the Nordic ski products and got properly outfitted for the coming winter, including great active wear and boots.
 We sold more than a dozen ski packages and included a season pass with each of the purchases.
 A few marathon runners bought some clothing, too."
 He was happy to use the show to "broaden interest in cross country skiing and introduce it to people who might not have tried it before."